Not too long ago, you needed to live in your hometown to organize your class reunion. Not true anymore. Class reunion planning is easy today.

 ANNOUNCING YOUR EVENT

-For those worrying about the whole world seeing your class reunion event on the Internet or for those interested in only communicating with fellow classmates (providing you have email addresses), send your reunion invitation to your “private” group.
-Want even more security send it to a private group and require a special code.
+For those worrying about the whole world seeing your class reunion event on the Internet or for those interested in only communicating with fellow classmates (providing you have email addresses or cell numbers), send your reunion invitation to your “private” group.
+Want even more security, send it to a private group and require a special code.

 There are social media websites and online invitations that list who will be attending and those that don’t.
+I suggest avoiding these.
 Why would you want everyone to know you won’t be home?

 Part of the fun of organizing online is that you can get whatever info you need (standard or customized reports) and know exactly where you stand at any given moment.
 Reunion software makes it easy to watch classmates as they sign up.
 No need to email Susan in California and ask who hasn’t responded yet.

-Some of these systems even offer the ability to send out reminders to those who haven’t signed up yet or when you accidently send out the wrong start time for happy hour or the main road to the venue will be under construction you can readily update everyone attending.
+Some of these systems even offer the ability to send out reminders to those who haven’t signed up yet.
+When you accidentally send out the wrong start time for happy hour or the main road to the venue will be under construction, you can readily update everyone attending.
 It’s never been easier to turn a last-minute problem into a solution.
 Special event management certainly has changed since my last class reunion.

 THE REAL REASON THEY DON’T COME